- »RGC, AIDP Join Forces For Responsible Gambling

 All Customers Benefit

-The overall goal of the Responsible Gambling Council is to prevent problem gambling.
+The overall goal of the Responsible Gambling Council of Canada is to prevent problem gambling.
 It therefore behooves the organization and the people it seeks to help if the group is diverse and inclusive.

 In providing information about problem gambling to various communities, for instance, it helps if that data comes from people who look like and sound like members of those communities.
 People are more willing to listen if they identify with the messenger.
 Furthermore, the group offering help is more likely to reach people if they know about those communities from first-hand experience.